 Fancy French Fries

 Who doesn’t like French fries?
 I mean, be serious.
-Truth is, making them can be a wee bit tricky because you have to buy the fancy potato cutter to get them to be the right shoestring shape.
-Slice your spud into rounds and make the fancy part how you serve ’em!
+Problem is, making them can be a wee bit tricky because you have to buy the fancy potato cutter to get them to be the perfect shoestring shape.
+And then the hassle of frying...

 1 stick unsalted butter, melted